 Some of those parts were wide crank plate and chef’s cap side

-handle.
-The wooden handles were also built from different wood
+The wooden handles were also made in different wood

 species and finished in various ways.

-The drill presented here is one of these rare examples.
-All
+The drill presented here is one of these examples.
+The crank and